aaron-imbrock/kubernetes-the-hard-way-amd64/docs/04-certificate-authority.md

 # Provisioning a CA and Generating TLS Certificates

-In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using openssl to bootstrap a Certificate Authority, and generate TLS certificates for the following components: kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.
+In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using openssl to bootstrap a Certificate Authority, and generate TLS certificates for the following components:

+  - kube-apiserver
+  - kube-controller-manager
+  - kube-scheduler
+  - kubelet
+  - kube-proxy

 The commands in this section should be run from the `jumpbox`.

 ## Certificate Authority

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates for the other Kubernetes components.
 Setting up CA and generating certificates using `openssl` can be time-consuming, especially when doing it for the first time.
 To streamline this lab, I've included an openssl configuration file `ca.conf`, which defines all the details needed to generate certificates for each Kubernetes component.

 Take a moment to review the `ca.conf` configuration file: